TheJambo/awesome-testing/README.md

 - [Courgette](https://courgette-testing.com) - Declarative BDD UI testing with Gherkin.
 - [DevAssure](https://app.devassure.io) - Agentic testing for E2E web UI on real browsers.
 Agent can be added to GitHub Actions to test only the flows that have changed in a PR.
 - [DeviceLab](https://devicelab.dev) - Private device lab infrastructure for mobile testing.
 Connect your own iOS/Android devices and run Appium, Maestro, or XCUITest remotely via WebRTC.
 Zero-trust architecture keeps test data on your network.
+- [Drengr](https://drengr.dev) - Mobile tests written as plain-English tasks instead of selectors, driven by an agent on real Android devices and iOS simulators.
+Works where there is no accessibility tree — canvas, games, Flutter without semantics labels — by falling back to vision and coordinates.
+Runs locally or in CI; bring your own model key.
+- [Drengr Runner](https://github.com/SharminSirajudeen/drengr-runner) - Drive an iOS simulator over HTTP from any language.
+A 479-line Swift XCTest target replacing WebDriverAgent on simulators.
+Apache-2.0.
 - [Ferrum](https://github.com/rubycdp/ferrum) - Chrome automation via CDP with a high-level Ruby API.
 - [flutter-skill](https://github.com/ai-dashboad/flutter-skill) - AI-powered E2E testing via MCP for Flutter, React Native, iOS, Android, Electron, Tauri, KMP, and .NET MAUI.
 Zero test code.
 - [Hyperbrowser](https://hyperbrowser.ai) - Scalable headless browser testing with built-in session recording.